PTA Talks

 Meet Melanie

-Melanie Underwood brings 30 years of teaching experience, expertise in both culinary arts and mindfulness practice, and a direct, practical approach to well-being that meets people where they are.
-She's taught over 50,000 students, published a cookbook, and serves as chef in residence for Cookies For Kids Cancer.
-Her work integrates embodied nourishment with practical life skills - because well-being isn't aspirational, it's essential
+Melanie Underwood brings 30 years of teaching experience as a certified culinary educator and certified mindfulness educator, with a direct, practical approach to well-being that meets people where they are.
+She's taught over 50,000 students across professional culinary settings — including 25 years on faculty at the Institute of Culinary Education in Manhattan — and secondary schools.
+She's a published cookbook author and serves as chef-in-residence for Cookies for Kids Cancer.
+Her work integrates embodied nourishment with practical life skills — because well-being isn't aspirational, it's essential.